Meywether/lxd_ui/README.md

 Once complete, you will be able to go to the panel at `http://IP:88`, and then add the server, with the provided key during install.

-**Note:** If you install this project in a LXC container, the container must be privalaged and have nesting enabled, also the install will fail after installing snap "core", just press up and run again then it works.
+**Note:** If you install this project in a LXC container, the container must be privileged and have nesting enabled.
+Also the install will fail first time after installing snap "core", just press up and run it again then it works.

 ## Updates